BRICK MAKING - TOUGH LIVING IN BONNYBRIDGE!

 Clay mining in the area used the "room and stoop" (or 'pillar and room') method of mining.

 Basically this meant keeping the roof from falling in by leaving massive 'pillars' of clay unmined to support the roof while digging away the rest to take to the surface.

-To see a video of how this works in a MODERN mine go to this site.
+To see a video of how this works in a MODERN coal mine go to this site.

-You can visit Birkhill Clay Mine near Bo'ness to see what it looks like in real life.
+You used to be able to visit Birkhill Clay Mine near Bo'ness to see what it looks like in real life but it is now closed for safety reasons.
 Here are some sample pictures.